 The Karamoja sub-region has been experiencing an overall improvement in security since 2010 and a reduction in armed raiding.
-However, the government disarmament campaign that contributed to these changes is also associated with a dramatic decline in the livestock population and an apparent redistribution of livestock, with wealthier households thought to now own substantially more animals than poorer households.10 If accurate, these changes in livestock ownership are probably the most important livelihoods issue in the region today, because limited animal ownership often pushes poorer households into negative diversified activities.
-Although diversification can help to reduce risks, many forms of diversification currently practiced in Karamoja have harmful social or environmental consequences, or, result in very low levels of income and poverty traps.11 Not only will a decline in livestock ownership have a negative impact on poverty and food security, but it will also influence many of the social institutions and networks that support livelihoods, and define Karamojong culture and leadership.
-At the same time, livestock markets are active and expanding in Karamoja, including a dynamic cross-border trade with Kenya.12 To date, the concept of livestock assets per person has not been used to assess poverty in Karamoja, and a threshold of livestock ownership has not been estimated.
-A further challenge is that different surveys and reports from Karamoja provide very different findings on the distribution of livestock ownership (Box 1).
+However, the government disarmament campaign that contributed to these changes is also associated with a dramatic decline in livestock population and an apparent redistribution of livestock, with wealthier households thought to now own substantially more animals than poorer households (Burns et al., 2013; Stites et al., 2016).
+If accurate, these changes in livestock ownership are probably the most important livelihoods issue in the region today, because limited animal ownership often pushes poorer households into negative diversified activities.
+Although diversification can help to reduce risks, many forms of diversification currently practiced in Karamoja have harmful social or environmental consequences, or, result in very low levels of income and poverty traps (Bushby and Stites, 2016).
+Not only will a decline in livestock ownership have a negative impact on poverty and food security, but it will also influence many of the social institutions and networks that support livelihoods, and define Karamojong culture and leadership.
+At the same time, livestock markets are active and expanding in Karamoja, including a dynamic cross-border trade with Kenya (Rockeman et al., 2016; Aklilu, 2018).
+A further challenge is that different surveys and reports from Karamoja provide very different findings on the distribution of livestock ownership.